 The United Nations Cocoa Conference, 2010, was held at the Palais des Nations, Geneva, on 19 April 2010 and from 21 to 25 June 2010.
 The Parties to the existing Agreement and all States members of UNCTAD, as well as specialized agencies of the United Nations, were invited to participate in the Conference.
 The Conference completed its work on 25 June 2010 when, at its closing plenary, it adopted one resolution and established the text of the International Cocoa Agreement, 2010.
 Ghana is a member state.
-48

-Article 23 Liabilities of A Member's liability to the Council and to other Members Members limited to the extent of its obligations regarding contributions
+Article 23 Liabilities of A Member's liability to the Council and to other Members is Members limited to the extent of its obligations regarding contributions specifically provided for in this Agreement.
+Third parties dealing with the Council shall be deemed to have notice of the

-48 International Cocoa Agreement (United Nations Conference on Trade and Development, 2010), https://unctad.org/system/files/official-document/tdcocoa10d5 en.pdf.
+&lt;sup>48 International Cocoa Agreement (United Nations Conference on Trade and Development, 2010), https://unctad.org/system/files/official-document/tdcocoa10d5 en.pdf.